ACR -- Annual Ceremonial Review

 We are committee to providing a program where cadets enjoy themselves and have fun.
 While we encourage cadets to follow their chain-of-command to resolve any issues, open communication between parents and the corps is important.
 If at any time you have questions or concerns, send us an email or visit us in person during training nights.
 We are happy to set up an appointment and discuss any particular concerns.

-See Calendar of Events for activity details
+See the Calendar of Events for the Google Meet link

 - 3018 RCACC